Kegsay/wild-gif-chase/README.md

 # Wild GIF Chase
 Scans a directory for GIF files and create an index which can be searched.
-Results are exposed as HTML via an HTTP server (Express).
+Results are exposed via an HTTP server.

 Currently this does prefix matching on the filename of the GIF, and basic word matching based on `-` and `_` as separators.